fralik/rundata-net/docs/getting-started/user_guide.rst

   :width: 100 %
   :alt: Example of information presented on the main display

-This is a text area that shows information about selected inscriptions.
-It is possible to adjust what kind of information is displayed.
+Here, information on the selected inscriptions is given.
-Use 'show display format dialog' button for this.
+Use the 'Search parameters' button for adjusting the kind of information to be displayed.

-The main display imitates editable behaviour.
-This means that if you click on it, you are able to type in or delete text.
-This is done in order to support keyboard navigation and shortcuts for text: select all, copy, paste.
-This addresses a scenario where one would like to take all the information provided by Rundata-net and bring it to another program/app.
-Simply click on the main display, select all text, open another application and paste the text there.
+The main display can be edited for the user's need.
+Thus clicking on the display enables you to type in or delete text.
+This is done in order to support keyboard navigation and the shortcuts select all, copy, paste.
+The user may thus, e.g. take all the information provided by Rundata-net and enter it into another program/app.
+Simply click on the main display, select all the text, open another application and paste the text into it.

 .. _map-info:

 Map display
 ===========

-Map shows place marks for selected inscriptions if coordinates are available.
-It shows the found location of inscription and not the current location.
-It is known that some coordinates are wrong.
+The map shows place marks for the selected inscriptions if coordinates are available.
+It shows the location where the inscription was found and not its current location.
+Some such coordinates are known to be wrong.
-Since Rundata-net is simply a different view program for SMDB, it inherits SMDB's flaws.
+However, since Rundata-net is in this regard simply a different view program for SMDB, it will inevitably inherit such flaws in the SMDB.

-When a placemark is clicked, the main display is scrolled so that the inscription referenced by that placemark is visible.
+When a placemark is clicked on, the main display is scrolled in order to render the inscription referenced by that particular placemark visible.

 Control panels
 ==============

-There are several horizontal panels of control elements and buttons.
+There are several horizontally aligned panels of control elements and buttons.

 Filter control
 --------------

 :guilabel:`Apply filter(s)`.
-A check box that control whether filters are applied or not.
-Filters are built with :ref:`query builder<query-builder-info>`.
-Checking :guilabel:`Apply filter(s)` performs a search in the database if there are any filters.
-When :guilabel:`Apply filter(s)` is unchecked, then all the inscriptions from the database are visible in the list.
+This check box controls whether filters are to be applied or not.
+Filters are built with the :ref:`query builder<query-builder-info>`.
+Checking :guilabel:`Apply filter(s)` executes a search in the database if filters have been applied.
+If :guilabel:`Apply filter(s)` is unchecked all the inscriptions in the database are presented in the list.

-Format dialog
+Search parameters
 -------------

 .. image:: /_static/format-dialog-example.jpg
   :width: 100 %
   :alt: Example of format dialog

-:guilabel:`Show display format dialog` button toggles the display format dialog.
-Using this dialog window user can select what information will be shown on the main display for each individual inscription.
+The :guilabel:`Show display format dialog` button opens the search parameter dialogue window.
+In this window, the user can select the information to be shown on the main display for each individual inscription.

-List on the left contains fields available for selection.
-List on the right contains fields selected for display.
-It is possible to rearrange the order of selected fields by using two buttons located under the right list.
+The list to the left contains the fields available for selection.
+The list to the right contains the fields selected for display.
+The order of the selected fields may be rearranged by using the two buttons located under the right-hand list.

-Changes in selected fields are applied when dialog is closed by clicking on :guilabel:`Hide display format dialog`.
+Changes in the selected fields are applied when the dialogue window is closed by clicking on :guilabel:`Hide display format dialog`.

-:guilabel:`Display headers` checkbox is used to control whether field headers are presented on the main display or not.
+The :guilabel:`Display headers` checkbox is used to control whether any field headers should be presented on the main display or not.
 Compare these two images.
-Left version has headers turned on.
-Right version has headers turned off.
+The version to the left has the headers turned on.
+The version to the right has the headers turned off.

 .. image:: /_static/headers-on.jpg
   :width: 49 %